RetroAchievements/docs/docs/developer-docs/save-and-password-protection.md

 In this case, the event happens in a common hub location where players are often going to save.
 On top of that, the game even prompts the player to save right after the event happens and when they load that save, it will be in the same location as the event.
 Plus the game allows the player to save and load at any point outside of battle and cutscenes.
 That's a big problem since in this case a player could unlock the achievement by loading a save with many other types of save protection.

-So a prior is used on the location id in conditon 1 to ensure that the player got to that location via playing the game as normal rather than loading a save.
+So a prior is used on the location id in condition 1 to ensure that the player got to that location via playing the game as normal rather than loading a save.
 Upon loading a save, the prior would be 0 or the value from another save so that condition would not be true.
 When playing as normal the prior would be the value in condition 1.

 | ID  | Flag | Type  | Memory        | Cmp | Type  | Mem/Val       | Hits |
 | ---:|:---- |:----- |:------------- |:---:|:----- |:------------- |:----:|